Epidemic Hemorrhagic Fever

 Blood

 EHF viruses disrupt normal blood clotting mechanisms.
 They damage the cells lining blood vessels, causing them to leak.
 This leads to bleeding both inside and outside the body, which is why the term “hemorrhagic” is used.
-The liver and other organs are also affected, impairing their ability to function properly.
+The and other organs are also affected, impairing their ability to function properly.

 Nerve Supply